-Tom’s mind crossed by a thought—that a Motley would be even more married to hand-composition, if there were a holier way to do it—he’d remarked: “My Dad still writes with a fountain pen.”
+Tom’s mind, crossed by a thought—that a Motley would be even more married to hand-composition, if there were a holier way of doing it—he had remarked: “My Dad still writes with a fountain pen.”

 He didn’t know what a fountain pen looked like.
 His dad, wanting (barring emergency, he didn’t) to write Grandma Wilmot, would have yelled out, “Pat!
 I need you to do something…”

 Roc-womb, he’d wanted to say to her.
-But he said, “Madeline.
+But instead, “Madeline.
 Can I have your advice?”